-ART 3 - Intermediate
+ART 3 - Intermediate LENGTH - YEAR

 This course will allow students to concentrate in art and design with further application, using skills and techniques acquired in primary classes.
 Emphasis will be on developing more advanced techniques in different mediums.
 Students will gain further experience working with a variety of mediums and mixed media.
 Emphasis will be on techniques and expression through observational artwork using models, nature and still lifes, as well as creating work using research and the imagination.
 The objective is to encourage individual achievement using critical thinking, problem solving and integrating technology.
 Writing components, as well as research, technology and art history will be incorporated into the curriculum.
-Grades: 10-12

-PREREQUISITE: Art 1 and Art 2 Credit: 1 (if taken both semesters)
+PREREQUISITE: Art 1 and Art 2; submission of application to instructor prior to scheduling.

-ART 4/5 - Accelerated
+Applications can be found HERE.
+Credit: 1 (if taken both semesters) ART 4/5 - Accelerated LENGTH - YEAR